 By TODD OPPENHEIMER

-Editor’s Note: This story, which led our inaugural issue in January, 2015, has been our most popular article thus far.
-Since its publication—as weather extremes have accelerated, bringing an unusually wet winter in California—Paul Kaiser and his wife, Elizabeth Johnson, have been testing the controversial aspects of their farming method under more demanding conditions.
+Editor’s Note: This story, which led our inaugural issue in January 2015, has been one of our most popular articles thus far.
+Since its publication—and as weather extremes have accelerated—Paul and Elizabeth Kaiser have been testing the controversial aspects of their farming method under more demanding conditions.
 This story has been updated accordingly.

 One Spring afternoon in 2014, on a small vegetable farm that Paul Kaiser runs in a particularly chilly valley in Sebastopol, California, a group of agriculture specialists gathered around a four-foot steel pole.
 The experts had come to test the depth and quality of Kaiser’s top-soil, and one of them, a veteran farmer from the Central Valley named Tom Willey, leaned on the pole to push it into the dirt as far as he could.
 On a typical farm, the pole comes to a stop against infertile hard-pan in less than a foot.
 But in Kaiser’s field, the pole’s entire length slid into the ground, and Willey almost fell over.
 “Wow, that’s incredible,” he said, wondering if he’d hit a gopher hole.
 The whole group burst out laughing.
 “Do it again!
 Do it again!” said Jeff Mitchell, a longtime professor of agriculture at the University of California at Davis.